privacyguides/privacyguides.org/docs/email.en.md

     ![Proton Mail logo](assets/img/email/protonmail.svg){ align=right }

     **Proton Mail** is an email service with a focus on privacy, encryption, security, and ease of use.
 They have been in operation since **2013**.
 Proton AG is based in Genève, Switzerland.
 Accounts start with 500 MB storage with their free plan.

-    Free accounts have some limitations, such as not being able to search body text and not having access to [Proton Mail Bridge](https://proton.me/mail/bridge), which is required to use a [recommended desktop email client](email-clients.md) (e.g. Thunderbird).
-Paid accounts include features like Proton Mail Bridge, additional storage, and custom domain support.
-A [letter of attestation](https://proton.me/blog/security-audit-all-proton-apps) was provided for Proton Mail's apps on 9th November 2021 by [Securitum](https://research.securitum.com).

-    If you have the Proton Unlimited, Business, or Visionary Plan, you also get [SimpleLogin](#simplelogin) Premium for free.

-    Proton Mail has internal crash reports that they **do not** share with third parties.
-This can be disabled in: **Settings** > **Go to Settings** > **Account** > **Security and privacy** > **Send crash reports**.

     [:octicons-home-16: Homepage](https://proton.me/mail){ .md-button .md-button--primary }
     [:simple-torbrowser:](https://protonmailrmez3lotccipshtkleegetolb73fuirgj7r4o4vfu7ozyd.onion){ .card-link title="Onion Service" }